CodeStitchOfficial/Intermediate-Website-Kit-SASS/src/content/blog/9-ways-your-website-is-killing-your-business.md

 **You need to check your website for broken links**.
 If your website is small, you can do this by clicking every link.
 If you don't want to spend time doing a manual check, there are many free and paid tools to automate it. **Google Search Console** is a good free option.

 I use Google Search Console for Neva Masquerade.
 It helps me understand how Google sees my website.
 I can also use it to identify potential problems beyond broken links.
 Its many reports can provide valuable information.

+<a id="content"></a>

 ### Low-quality content